TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. class:: Turtle()

-   Subclass of RawTurtle, has the same interface but draws on a default :class:`Screen` object created automatically when needed for the first time.
+   Subkundi of RawTurtle, has the same interface but draws on a default :class:`Screen` object created automatically when needed for the first time.